chicio/Exploring-SceneKit/README.md

 # Exploring-SceneKit

-A simple demo created to get confident with ScneKit and explore the capability of the framework
+A simple demo created to get confident with SceneKit and explore the capability of the framework.

 ###Description